Fractal Masters & Fractal Mystics

 Rablanar was the subtlest (yet not the most popular) of the Fractal mystics.
 He had recently published a paper on the following question: How can we be in control of the cosmos if the more we control of the cosmos the more we’re aware of the spaces over which we have no control?

-Rablanar continued with his inconvenient questions, tearing into the delicate intellectual fabric the Fractal Masters had constructed to soothe the demanding soul of the Baulian Empire: At what point are we victims of our own system?
-Are we making slaves out of the species and universes we subjugate?
-At what point do we ourselves become slaves?
+Rablanar continued with his inconvenient questions, tearing into the delicate intellectual fabric the other Fractal Mystics had constructed to soothe the restless soul of the Baulian species: At what point do we become victims of our own system?
 At what point do we become pawns in our own chess game?
-It seems that in this game of empire there are two inevitable outcomes: 1. we become the slave-owner, propagating a system that crushes and controls, and 2. we eventually run into a system that in turn crushes and controls us.

 Rablanar warned his fellow Masters & Mystics that infinity was a deep game to play.
 While Baulians could mine their fractals deeply, who was to say that some other power couldn’t mine their fractals more deeply?